 In 1992, Index introduced a new generation of products based on modular components for turning and milling composite centers.

-In 1997, the company Trauber Lathe Manufacturing from the neighbouring city of Rijnbach-Fesz was taken over and joined the Intertek Group as an independent subsidiary.
+In 1997, the company Trauber Lathe Manufacturing from the neighboring city of Rijnbach-Fesz was taken over and joined the Intertek Group as an independent subsidiary.

 Until today, it has followed a strategy of two brands for one company.